-Stereo Photographý with Swing Angle Attachment

-In stereo (3 dimensional) photography you are not absolutely bound to make both exposures simultaneously using two lenses or (as in the case of the Stereo Attachments of our camergs) two prisms.
+Stereo Photography with Swing Angle Attachment In stereo (3 dimensional) photography you are not absolutely bound to make both exposures simultaneously using two lenses or (as in the case of the Stereo Attachments of our cameras) two prisms.
 The two stereoscopic pictures can be taken in succession.
-The camera, in this case, has two different standpoints and the distance between these two points is called the "stereoscopic base".
-The object must, of course, be motionless.
+The camera, in this case, has two different standpoints and the distance between these two points is called the "stereoscopic base"; the object must, of course, be motionless.
 The stereoscopic effect is considerably enhanced by "wide base" exposures, in which the distance between the two pictures is not the usual 6.5 cm - interocular distance -, but where a greater lateral movement of the camera is possible.
 The swing angle attachment connected to a sturdy tripod, permits making stereo exposures with a base of almost 50 cm.
-The focusing slide (1) is fixed to the tripod at a right angle to the viewing line
+The focusing slide (1) is fixed to the tripod at a right angle to the viewing line (Fig. 3).

-(Fig. 3).
 While pulling knob (15), turn the angular piece (14) upwards, bringing the plate with the hole for the fastening screw to the top, ready to accept the camera at a right angle to the focusing slide for horizontal exposures.
 The camera is fastened by means of fastening screw (13) and the locking nut (12) is again screwed in between the head of the fastening screw and the angular piece (14).
-The stereo base is obtained either by the swing angle top (10) on the gliding rail (2) or by additional adjustment of the gliding rail (2) itself, by means of the ratchet drive mechanism of the focusing slide.

-Focusing slide (1) 155.01 U

-Swing angle top (10) 155.03

-Swing angle attachment $(1 + 10)$ 155.08

-Please state whether the camera has an Eng
+The stereo base is obtained either by the swing angle top (10) on the slide rail (2) or by additional adjustment of the slide rail (2) itself, by means of the rack-and-pinion mechanism of the focusing slide.
+Nos. for ordering Focusing slide (1) 155.01 U 7 Swing angle top (10) 155.03 Swing angle attachment $(1 + 10)$ 155.08 Please state whether the camera has an Eng- lishor Continental tripod socket.

-lish or a Continental tripod socke t.